← Back

 Speedrunning is public, so categories emerge naturally and get enforced by the community.
 Hiring is not, and this remains largely unsolved.

 My bias is toward level-aware interviews, and toward formats like "present a real project" or "teach me something you know well."
-Those tend to reveal judgment, depth, and clarity better than most puzzles, especially if you evaluate whether the candidate can make the other person smarter.
+Those reveal judgment, depth, clarity, and tool use more honestly than most puzzles, especially if you evaluate whether the candidate can make the other person smarter rather than perform an older constraint.